Varshith12435/Traffic_Management_System/README.md

                        |   |   |
                        |   |   |

-# The Worrking of the Code
+# Understanding of the Code
 Consider that you are a traffic lights officer and you need to manage the traffic lights all day.

 The general instructions that given to you are